Last updated 2019.

-I am most known for my work as a playwright and poet, however I’ve written everything from newsletter copy to 75,000 words of a young adult novels.
+I am most known for my work as a playwright and poet, however I’ve written everything from newsletter copy to 75,000 words of a young adult novel.

 I am currently especially interested in: writing for video games, children’s books, young adult fiction and photo essay texts.
 If you like my writing style and would like to work with me but the project you have in mind isn’t listed here it’s always worth asking as I love exploring new collaborations and merging styles to discover something new.
 I like to say yes.